SHRADHA-YEWALE/React-marketplace-application/README.md

 1. **Home Page**:
    * This page component is implemented with **Class Component**.
    * It will display all the ad posts that are available.
-   * There will be search bar to search for the product items along with the **_price filter_** to filter the search criteria while searching for the product items.
+   * There will be a search bar to search for the product items along with the **_price filter_** to filter the search criteria while searching for the product items.
-   * Bootstrap grids are used to arrange the ad posts cards on page.
+   * Bootstrap grids are used to arrange the ad posts cards on the page.

 2. **Result Page**:
    * This page component is implemented with **Class Component**.